daywiss/stepstate/README.md

 * return => Return nothing, a string to transition to a new state, or the original data object.

 ### Step
+This is an async function.
 Once you have a step function instance, call it with a stateful object as first parameter.
 Other arguments will be passed through to your state handlers.

+**async function(object:statefulObject, ...arguments) => object:statefulObject**

 Call the step function with these parameters
 * data: stateful object - Your stateful data object which you want to transition to the next step.